Need help paying your enrollment fees?

 The California College Promise Grant (CCPG), formerly known as the Board of Governors' Fee Waiver (BOGFW), is a state funded program which is available to California residents* who meet the specific income eligibility requirements.
-To apply for the 2019-20 academic year, visit the California College Promise Grant page or submit a FAFSA or Dream Act application.
+To apply, complete the online application at the California College Promise Grant page or submit a FAFSA or Dream Act application.

-The program waives only the current Enrollment Fee of $46 per unit.
+The program waives only the $46/unit Enrollment Fee.
 Students are responsible for paying any fees not covered by the award at the time of registration to avoid being dropped for non-payment.
-Student Health fees, Student Center fees and parking fees may be reduced or waived under qualifying CCPG standards (see "Types of CA College Promsie Grants", below).
+Student Health fees, Student Center fees and parking fees may be reduced or waived under qualifying CCPG standards (see "Types of CA College Promise Grants", below).
 The CCPG will be awarded for the entire academic year which includes the (Summer, Fall and Spring) semesters.

 *Note: California Residency status is determined by the Registrar at the SWC Admissions Office.

 Applying for the California College Promise Grant (CCPG)